Mediaroom

 • Their recent letter calls for bringing forward the already-prepared proposal on access to in-vehicle data, functions, and resources as part of the Commission’s first 100 days’ plan.

-CLEPA and other stakeholders of the ISP coaltion have sent a letter to Commission President expressing their readiness to collaborate to support competitiveness in the European automotive and mobility sectors, and it will be essential to promote competition for all stakeholders.
+CLEPA and other stakeholders of the ISP coalition have sent a letter to Commission President expressing their readiness to collaborate to support competitiveness in the European automotive and mobility sectors, and it will be essential to promote competition for all stakeholders.
 The current Data Act does not resolve the specific issues related to vehicle architecture, which is governed by the Type Approval Regulation, nor does it provide the legal basis for economic investments in data-based services using in-vehicle generated data.

 The letter also welcomes the Commission’s efforts to reduce and simplify regulation where possible, but stresses that this must not lead to deregulation.